 For more information about creating Global Resources, refer to the "Altova Global Resources" chapter of MapForce documentation.

-1.The Global Resource XML file.
-On the machine where MapForce is installed, the file is called GlobalResources.xml, and you can find it in the Documents\Altova folder.
-You can copy this file to the machine where MapForce Server runs, and you can also create multiple such files if necessary.
+1.The Global Resources Definitions file.
+On the machine where MapForce is installed, the file is called GlobalResources.xml.
+You can find this file in the Documents\Altova folder.
+You can copy this file to the machine where MapForce Server runs and create multiple such files if necessary.

 •If you run the mapping through the command line interface, set the options --globalresourceconfig and --globalresourcefile after the run command, for example:

-C:\Program Files (x86)\Altova\MapForceServer2020\bin\MapForceServer.exe run SomeMapping.mfx --globalresourcefile="C:\Users\me\Documents\Altova\GlobalResources.xml" --globalresourceconfig="Default"
+C:\Program Files (x86)\Altova\MapForceServer2022\bin\MapForceServer.exe run SomeMapping.mfx --globalresourcefile="C:\Users\me\Documents\Altova\GlobalResources.xml" --globalresourceconfig="Default"